Biti-k/planetsReact/README.md

 It uses this api: https://api-ninjas.com/api/planets It also retrieves the image from a web scraping api https://serper.dev/, so maybe images of the planets are not really accurated!
 It just displays first image found.
 Made with React, ThreeJS, Tailwind.
 I tried to do an interactive and cool interface.
-You can try it here (if api's servers aren't down)
+You can try it here (if api's servers aren't down or I reach requests limits)

 https://planetsreact.netlify.app/planets